 I was invited recently to work with the leadership team of an international Christian organisation.
 The team is interested in thinking and moving beyond coaching as a process or methodology for one-to-one conversations towards coaching as an organisational culture.
 I presented these thoughts below to show what it could look like and involve in practice.
 These leaders are keen to ensure whatever approach they adopt is consistent with Christian beliefs and values.
 This will help to ensure personal and organisational integrity.
 It struck me that two issues in this may be of interest to About Leaders readers: (a) what coaching can look like as a cultural phenomenon and (b) what it can look like in a faith-based context.

-Capability To create, embed, and sustain a coaching culture, leaders need to develop co-active mindsets and behaviors, as well as coaching skills and techniques.
-It means embracing a commitment to model a coaching spirit in relationships, team and project meetings, communications etc. It also means praying for wisdom and humility, and courage and forgiveness, to be truly human.
+Capability To create, embed, and sustain a coaching culture, leaders need to develop co-active mindsets and behaviors as well as coaching skills and techniques.
+It means embracing a commitment to model a coaching spirit in relationships, team and project meetings, communications etc. It also means praying for wisdom, humility, courage and forgiveness to be truly human.
 Finally, it involves reflecting and reinforcing a coaching ethos and approach in policies and procedures, e.g. recruitment and selection, induction and orientation, goal-setting, personal development, performance review, talent management, reward and recognition.
-At heart, it’s about modelling God-in-the-world in practice: in who we are, what we do, and how we do it.
+At heart, it’s about modelling God-in-the-world in practice: in who we are, what we do and how we do it.